 If you didn’t already know it, there are roadblocks on the journey from awake and aware to enlightened.
 Those who control much of the cultural programming don’t want you to become more aware.
 Walking the path of your own design is discouraged.
 Organized religion is the primary source of all harmful programming.
 It takes the form of religious superiority and entitlement and promotes everything from genital mutilation to genocide.
 Today, people are put to death for not adhering to religious mythology and superstition.

-“And some who answer the call are led astray.
+“Some who answer the call are led astray.
 Instead of becoming more aware, they are put back to sleep with religion.
 This is where they get bogged down with meaningless doctrines and dogmas.
 These systems keep you in a state of perpetual need.
 They hypnotize with promises and propaganda.” — Guru Tua

 “Any belief system that is based on fear, encourages weakness, sanctions intolerance, threatens vengeance, promotes passivity and requires you to relinquish your personal power is doing you a disservice.” — Walt F. J. Goodridge